jmbrehm/askthedm-roll20-scripts/working/loot_generator_macro.md

 • Rare Arcana Item}}
 ```

+---

 ## Notes
-- Magic item names are now generated from your item tables.
+- Magic item names are generated from your item tables.
-- Party size is auto-counted from selected player tokens (no CR attribute).
+- Party size is auto-counted from selected player tokens (those without a CR attribute).
-- No automatic distribution or inventory changes; just a summary post for the party.
+- No automatic distribution or inventory changes; the script only posts a summary for the party in chat.